UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_03/EXERCISES.md

 ## Exercise 3.13

-sexpected to be Gaussian fall within an interval of 1 standard deviation width around the mean?
+What is the probability that ten measurements of the same quantity expected to be Gaussian fall within an interval of 1 standard deviation width around the mean?

 ## Exercise 3.14

 What is the probability that ten measurements of the same counting experiment expected to be Poisson distributed are all larger than the expected average number of events?